Requirements of the HSOC Major (14 cu)

 I. Core Courses (4 cu)

-Required Core Course (1 cu): HSOC 10 or HSOC 145 (Students must be taking or have taken this course in order to declare the HSOC major.
-There are no exceptions to this rule.)
+- Required Core Course (1 cu): HSOC 10 or HSOC 145 (Required in order to declare the HSOC major)

 IV.
 Capstone Research Seminar (1 cu)

 - Every HSOC major does a capstone research project within a capstone seminar or independent study

 - A capstone project is a 20+ page paper of independent research.

 - A capstone seminar is any 400-level HSOC or STSC course -- all these courses include the writing of a capstone paper

 - Only 400-level courses taken during a student's last three terms before graduation count to fulfill this requirement

 - HSOC 420 satisfies this requirement